bernstbj/macmutekey/README.md

 ## Installation

-coming soon.... check the intranet site

-## Configuring The Remapping

 ### General Overview of Solution

 The general overview of Karabiner and the procedure below is:

-Installation of the Karabiner tool.
+1. Installation of the Karabiner tool.
-Visit a github page to automate the installation of two configuration rules.
+1. Visit a github page to automate the installation of two configuration rules.
-Optionally install a small AppleScript file to support one of the rules.
+1. Optionally install a small AppleScript file to support one of the rules.

-There are two rules that will be installed: one which works only when Chime is the active foremost application, and another optional one which can toggle microphone mute when Chime is //not// the foremost application.
+There are two rules that will be installed: one which works only when Chime is the active foremost application, and another optional one which can toggle microphone mute when Chime is *not* the foremost application.
 The optional step 3 above is in support of that latter rule and is only necessary if you want that convenience.

-As a bonus, I will show at the end how to use keyboard remapping to support Windows keyboards better for those with muscle memory of Mac keyboard layouts!

 ##### A Little Bit About Karabiner and Configuration

 The Karabiner GUI isn't quite powerful enough to define anything more advanced than a simple remapping.
 However, there is a JSON configuration file that exists named `${HOME}/.config/karabiner/karabiner.json` that you can freely edit to get what you want.
 You can edit the file with VIM, TextEdit, Emacs, etc. and the moment it is saved, Karabiner will pick it up and apply the changes.
 As well, in the GUI one of the tabs is 'Logs' under which you'll get real-time feedback of any errors in your JSON file.
-But just as a heads up,** the procedure below does not require you to edit this file**.
+But just as a heads up, *the procedure below does not require you to edit this file*.
 However, if you do go tinkering with it be sure to *make a backup of that JSON file in case you want to revert!*

 So let's get started!

 ### Install Karabiner-Elements

 This is the easy part.
 Visit the [Karabiner-Elements website and download the .DMG file](https://karabiner-elements.pqrs.org/).
 This disk image contains a .PKG which you can double click to install.
 Note that this will probably require administrative privileges on your Mac because it installed a kernel extension (kext) which is necessary to shim itself between the keyboard and the macOS.
 As well, with the most recent versions of the macOS it might also cause some security dialogs to appear because it needs permission in the macOS System Preferences to control 'Accessibility' of the macOS.

+**NOTE:** This is also available through Mac HomeBrew: `brew install karabiner-elements`.

 As shown in the image below, you will need to permission three support apps: karabinergrabber, karabinerobserver, and Karabiner-EventViewer.app.
 The first two are the OS shims necessary to do the remapping, but the 3rd is only necessary if you choose to use the Event Viewer application which is a tool to discover keystrokes, mouse buttons, and USB device IDs if you want to create additional rules.